evanlanester/MySQLBackup/README.md

 # MySQLBackup
-MySQL Backups on Windows through XAMPP, WAMP or a Standalone MySQL Installation, Uses 7Zip command line to compress scripts and MySQL .Net Connector 6.8.8
+MySQL Backups on Windows through XAMPP, WAMP or a Standalone MySQL Installation, These scripts use 7Zip command line to compress scripts and MySQL .Net Connector 6.8.8

 This is my first administrative Powershell Script, currently used in a live Windows environment without issue.
 #### Requirements (These are Included)